IPP 2 – Use and Disclosure

 - applying for public housing;

-- practising as a professional (e.g., as a teacher, lawyer or doctor);
+- practising as a professional (for example, as a teacher, lawyer or doctor);

 - working in certain child-related areas;